-Timing considerations

-What are the timing considerations for negotiating and completing a going-private or other private equity transaction?
+Timing considerations What are the timing considerations for negotiating and completing a going-private or other private equity transaction?

-Typically, private equity and going-private transactions are advised by investment banks or M&A advisers.
+Typically, private equity and going-private transactions are advised by investment banks or mergers and acquisitions (M&A) advisers.

-The acquisition of private companies is usually organised in auction processes coordinated by M&A advisers of the seller.
+The acquisition of private companies is usually organised in auction processes coordinated by the seller's M&A advisers.
 The duration of such a transaction (including the planning phase and post-closing measures) varies from a few weeks up to several months, depending on the individual circumstances, such as the size of the transaction, transactional and financing structures, time pressure on the buyer's or seller's side and if public approval or clearances (eg, antitrust) are necessary.
 The timeline for the auction is set out by the M&A advisers organising the process.
-The auction process starts with sending out teasers to potential buyers and conclusion of a non-disclosure agreement.
+The auction process begins with sending out teasers to potential buyers and conclusion of a non-disclosure agreement.
 Interested bidders gain access to an information memorandum containing basic financial and legal information about the target company and are then asked to submit non-binding offers outlining their ideas regarding the purchase price and transaction structure.
-Certain bidders are then selected and are granted access to a data room to perform due diligence on the target, which, depending on the size of the transaction, takes one to three months.
+Certain bidders are then selected and are granted access to a data room to perform due diligence on the target, which, depending on the size of the transaction, takes two to four months.
 After the due diligence the bidders are requested to submit binding offers including a mark-up of the sale and purchase agreement provided by the seller.
 The seller then enters into negotiations with its preferred bidders.
-Besides the negotiation between the seller and the bidder, the bidder typically is negotiating financing and warranty and indemnity (W&I) insurance for the transaction.
+While the negotiations between the seller and the bidder take place, the bidder is typically simultaneously negotiating financing and warranty and indemnity (W&I) insurance for the transaction.
 These side negotiations usually set the minimum time frame for the negotiation between the seller and the bidder as these elements are a prerequisite for signing the transaction.
 The conclusion of the sale and purchase agreement (the Signing) and the actual transfer of the shares (the Closing) are typically done in two separate steps, as the transfer in rem of the shares in most transactions is subject to the payment of the purchase price and other conditions precedent (eg, merger control clearances and other public approvals).
-If merger control clearance is required there is period of at least one month between the Signing and the Closing, as this is the time frame when the Federal Cartel Authority may review the transaction and declare clearance or denial.
+If merger control clearance is required there is a period of at least one month between the Signing and the Closing, as this is the time frame within which the Federal Cartel Authority may review the transaction and declare clearance or denial.